Shift Drink Pop-Up events organized by Counter Culture Unite Community for a Cause

 Photos from Counter Culture Coffee.
 Counter Culture Coffee

-Through the gloom and isolation of the pandemic’s worldwide spread Some truly incredible things were born out of it–gatherings or food items which brought people closer in unimaginable ways.
-And most of them have stayed on for good reasons.
+Through the gloom and isolation of the pandemic’s worldwide spread Some in truth amazing things were born out of it–gatherings or food items which brought people closer in unimaginable ways.
+And several of them have stayed on for good reasons.
 Counter Culture Coffee’s (CCC) monthly pop-up event, Shift Ingest, was one of them.

 In 2020, the training facilities were dark and unoccupied as the country and world went into a state of shut-down.
 Trevor Clark of the Asheville, N.C., training center determined of interacting with people once more and, perhaps more important, to serve coffee to them.